Lost in Food

 4. Allergy advice: gluten free, egg free, soya free and nut free.
 For comprehensive and detailed allergy advice go to Allergy UK.

-If you enjoyed this recipe then why not try some of our other wild garlic recipes:
+If you enjoyed this recipe then why not try some of my other wild garlic recipes:

 A close up image of wild garlic soup drizzles with wild garlic oil and topped with shredded wild garlic leaves.